iampiyushsingh/Vityarthi_Java_Project_25BAI11043/README.md

 - Enter subject-wise marks with **0–100 validation**
 - Automatically calculates **percentage and letter grade**
 - Shows **class average, highest/lowest scorer, and pass/fail results**
-- Automatically saves changes and reloads student data from `students.csv`
+- The changes are automatically saved and the student data is automatically reloaded from `students.csv`
 - Separate tests are written for **Student, StudentManager, and FileManager**

 ## Technologies / Tools Used